b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-Above, the `:` symbol means all indices in a row.
+Above, the `:` symbol (when placed alone) means all indices in a row.

 ```jl
 s = """